-He made the transition gradually, working part-time in milk bacteriology.
-Avery’s job was to make measurements of bacteria in milk before and after pasteurization.
+He made the transition gradually, working part-time in milk bacteriology – his job was to make measurements of bacteria in milk before and after pasteurization.

-He began his research career with a study of fermented milk products, like yogurt.
+He began his research career with a study of fermented milk products such as yogurt.
 He investigated their role in controlling harmful gut bacteria in humans, a theme that would became fashionable again about 100 years later.

 The upshot was that Avery became a bacteriologist at the Rockefeller Institute in September 1913, a month before his thirty-sixth birthday.

 For the rest of his career, Avery focused his research on pneumonia bacteria.
 Penicillin antibiotics were still decades away, and over 50 thousand people in America were dying of pneumonia every year.

 A Strange Way to Become an American

 America entered World War 1 in 1917.
 Avery attempted to join the U.S. Army Medical Corps as an officer.
 He was refused, because, although he had lived all his adult life in America – over 30 years in fact – he was not a citizen.

 Avery, 40 years old and an eminent bacteriologist, enlisted as a private – the lowest rank.
 Then, because he was on active duty in wartime, he was naturalized as an American citizen.
 In 1918 he was promoted to Medical Corps Captain.

 Mendel, Miescher, and DNA

 In 1866, Gregor Mendel, working in Moravia (now the Czech Republic), showed offspring inherit their parents’ physical characteristics according to clear mathematical rules.
 His work was ignored until 1900.